 YOU MIGHT LIKE: things to do near Liverpool Street Station >

 Go East!
 OK, so whilst this might be more Hackney Wick, this is still just on the edge of Olympic Park.
 Here East is a cultural campus that is home to lots of tech companies, colleges and broadcasters (e.g. BT Sport).

-Our current favourites include Breakfast Club (particularly their Mexican Benedict breakfast dish), Randy’s Wings (American style chicken wings), MOTHER Works (healthy vegan food) and ice-cold craft beers whilst playing Pacman or Streetfighter II in retro arcade Four Quarters.
+Our current favourites include Breakfast Club (particularly their Mexican Benedict breakfast dish), Randy’s Wings (American style chicken wings), Gotto Trattoria (a traditional Italian trattoria) and ice-cold craft beers whilst playing Pacman or Streetfighter II in retro arcade Four Quarters.

 Read more about the local area in our guide to Hackney Wick >

 5. Roof East, Stratford